ptagell/garden-watering-project/readme.md

 1. Go to `Pushover` and signup for an account.
 2. Obtain your `PUSHOVER USER KEY`
 3. Create a new application and get it's `PUSHOVER APP TOKEN`.
-4. Rename the file called `.env.sample` in the root of your directory (eg. for me `~/Projects/garden-watering-project/.env`) and add these two entries to the file in format you find there:
+4. Rename the file called `.env.sample` in the root of your directory if you haven't already done so (eg. for me `~/Projects/garden-watering-project/.env`) and add these two entries to the file in format you find there:

 example .env file
 ```